InventorsDev/inventor-backend/README.md

 For the application to function properly when running it, you need to setup some necessary Environment Variables in your `.env` file

 1. Create a file `.env` in your project root folder.
-2. Copy the Environment Variables from your `.env.sample` to your newly created `.env file`
+2. Copy the Environment Variables from your `.env.sample` to your newly created `.env`

 ```
 NODE_ENV=development